Have a fussy eater on your hands?

 Once you’ve determined your dog has no health issues behind their eating habits, what should you feed them?

 While we could give you a long list of various dog food products that score good reviews, the truth is that any high-quality dog food should be fine… and the brand of dog food may not be the true cause behind their fussy eater habits.

-Instead, the trick is to make the food more appealing and appetizing to your dog, as well as making sure there’s nothing that’s distracting your dog from eating.
+Instead, the trick is to make the food more appealing and appetizing, as well as making sure there’s nothing that’s distracting your dog from eating.

-Some smaller breeds may be sensitive to an environmental factor you’ve overlooked.
+For example, some breeds may be sensitive to certain environmental factors you may have unknowingly overlooked.

-In one case, it was discovered that a picky Chihuahua puppy wasn’t eating from their bowl because they could see their own reflection due to the stainless steel finish!
+In one case, it was discovered that a picky Chihuahua puppy wasn’t eating simply because they could see their own reflection due to the stainless steel finish of the bowl!

 What Makes Food Irresistible To Dogs?

 There’s no question about it: Dog’s love meat.